23b00t/esolang/README.md

 # esolang

 A [Ruby gem](https://rubygems.org/gems/esolang) for interpreting esoteric programming languages.
+Full [doc](https://www.rubydoc.info/gems/esolang/0.1.4).

 Supported at the moment: Smallfuck, Boolfuck, Paintfuck, Brainfuck, Ook! (with method to feet the memory pointer with bananas)